 Due to extremely high car prices, both new and used, along with high loan interest rates, many shoppers have been looking for "older" vehicles to better fit the budget.
 We'll take a look here at some of Cadillac's possibilities.

-Cadillac has undergone many changes during the last ten years or so.
-Having lost some of its luster during the 1980's, and being type-cast as a "senior citizen" auto maker, Cadillac began revamping its lineup with a decidedly more youthful, "edgy" style and recommitted itself to high quality construction and luxurious features.
+Cadillac has undergone many changes over the years.
+Having lost some of its luster during the 1980's, and being type-cast as a "senior citizen" auto maker, in the early 2000's Cadillac began revamping its lineup with a decidedly more youthful, "edgy" style and recommitted itself to high quality construction and luxurious features.

 The introduction and success of such acclaimed vehicles as the Escalade, CTS, STS and XLR put Cadillac firmly back on track ... and with a much wider audience.

-Just as a few examples of the accolades, the Cadillac STS, SRX and various Escalade models are "Editors Most Wanted" award winners at Edmunds.com.
-The CTS is a "Best Bet" award winner at Cars.com.
+As a few examples of the accolades, the Cadillac STS, SRX and various Escalade models were "Editors Most Wanted" award winners at Edmunds.com.
+The CTS was a "Best Bet" award winner at Cars.com.
 And J.D.
-Power gives top ratings to the DeVille and CTS for "Mechanical Quality", among others.
+Power gave top ratings to the DeVille and CTS for "Mechanical Quality", among others.